chrismatix/uv-earthly-monorepo/README.md

 ## The example repository

-The repository consists of a library `lib/format` that is consumed by two different targets `server` and `cli`.
+The repository consists of a library `lib/format` that is consumed by two different targets `server` and `cli` that each bring their own additional dependencies.

 ### Building